Michael S. Rocca

 Service Interests/Experience

-Professor Rocca currently serves as Director of UNM's Public Policy Program.
+Professor Rocca currently serves as Director of UNM's Master of Public Policy Program.
 He previously served as the department of political science internship program coordinator from 2017-2023.
 He has served on the UNM Athletic Council since 2011 and served as its chair from 2017-2021.
 Professor Rocca served as director of the Political Science Honors Program from 2011-2016 and graduate advisor from 2014-2017.
-He is a longtime member of the selection committee for the Fred Harris Congressional Internship Program and UNM Truman Scholarship, and served on the UNM Educator Preparation Council.
+He is a longtime member of the selection committee for the Fred Harris Congressional Internship Program and UNM Truman Scholarship, and served on the College of Arts and Science's Strategic Planning Committee.
 Professor Rocca advises a number of student clubs and organizations, and mentors undergraduate research through programs such as the McNair Scholars Program, Mellon Mays Fellowship, and the POLS Honors Program.
 He continues to serve on multiple graduate comprehensive exam, thesis, and dissertation committees and review articles for prominent journals including the Journal of Politics, American Political Science Review, and American Journal of Political Science.